Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

-# AlmaLinux on Water-Ice MD and quantum mechanics Siesta-4
+# AlmaLinux on Water-Ice MD and ab-initio Siesta-4

 We have tested the linux operating system that is AlmaLinux.
 It runs well in normal operations except for some errors as shown below.